 What Is the Most Common Skin Cancer Removal Method?

-Mohs surgery is the most common and successful procedure for removing skin cancer while doing as little harm to your body and aesthetics as possible.
+Medical science has come a long way in successfully treating skin cancer.
+Mohs surgery is now the most common procedure for removing skin cancer while causing as little aesthetic harm as possible.

 What Causes Hair Loss After Skin Cancer Removal?

-If the cancer is shallow, meaning that few layers of tissue and skin were removed during surgery, then the hair follicles can survive and allow hair to regrow without any kind of surgical intervention.
+If only a few layers of cancerous tissue and skin were removed during surgery, the hair follicles can survive, and your hair should regrow without surgical intervention.

-It’s important to note that the nature of Mohs surgery is to preserve as much of the skin (including the hair follicles) as possible, but some cancers are deeper than others.
+It’s important to note that the nature of Mohs surgery is to preserve as much of the skin (including the hair follicles) as possible, but some cancers grow more deeply than others.

 Want to Learn More?